atakanaltok/awesome-useful-websites/README.md

 * https://tineye.com/ - Find where images appear online
 * https://ipleak.net/ - See the kind of information that all the sites you visit can see and collect about you
 * https://coveryourtracks.eff.org/ - Test your browser to see how well you are protected from tracking and fingerprinting
+* https://amifloced.org/ - Google is testing FLoC on Chrome users worldwide.
+Find out if you're one of them